 MTEL General Curriculum Test

-The General Curriculum test is designed to assess a candidate's proficiency in the following areas: language arts, mathematics, history, social science, science and technology, child development.
+The General Curriculum test is comprised of 2 subtests: Multi-subject and Mathematics.
+The multi-subject test is designed to assess a candidate's proficiency in the following areas: English language arts (ELA), history, social science, science and technology, and child development.
 Candidates are also asked to demonstrate their ability to integrate knowledge and understanding into two well supported open-response items.
-The General Curriculum test applies to students concentrating in Wheelock College's Elementary Education and Teacher of Students with Moderate Disabilities (TSMD) programs.
+The General Curriculum test is required of teacher candidates seeking the Elementary Teacher (1-6) or Teacher of Students with Moderate Disabilities License (PreK-8).
+Wheelock students should consult the At A Glance Table in the MTEL Matters packet for more information.

 Preparing For The Test